 I love to ride my bike: pedalling along the twisty riverside single track with the crisp air on my face, mind clear but focused on the trail ahead.
 I ride year round, from the season of anticipation (aka spring) through the warm summer and into the colourful fall.
-But my all-time favorite season to ride is winter.
+But my all-time favourite activity of all the seasons is winter biking.
 Let me tell you why.

 The YEG river valley boasts 152 kms of sweet single track all year long and is enjoyed by bikes, hikes and waggy tails.
 When the snow flies, the trails ice up, smooth out and become a completely different experience.
 When the snow flies, mountain bikes get fat.

 The fat tires seem to float effortlessly over the snow covered trails.
 Ok, there’s the ice flow and brown sugar-like snow to add extra challenge.
 Up the ante with some studded tires and you’ve got yourself some serious traction.
 With fresh snowfall, falling over isn’t scary.
 It’s fun!
 The landing can be cushioned by soft fluffy snow.